 Where will we see the biggest levels of rise?

-There are a considerable number of buildings at risk from sea level rise in Australia.
-It’s estimated that up to $63 billion (2008 value) existing residential buildings are potentially at risk of inundation from a 1.1 m rise.
+There are a considerable number of buildings at risk from sea-level rise in Australia.
+It’s estimated that up to $63 billion (2008 value) existing residential buildings are potentially at risk of inundation from a 1.1 metre rise.

 The cost of not putting in place adaptative measures is more severe.
 A European study recently estimated 4 per cent in annual global GDP losses each year by 2100 unless coastal regions prepare for rising seas.